Did The Devil & Mick Jagger Inspire The Voice of Starscream, Number Two Decepticon From The Transformers?

 “Sucking On A Chili Dog” parody of “Jack & Diane” by John Mellencamp

 This goofy parody song has been done by a number of people.
 A guy named Tom McGovern got a lot of press about his version.
 The one embedded on this page appears to be the original but it is not the original upload.
 The original upload may have been taken down because of copyright issues.
 At this point the creator is unknown.
-If know who it is, let me know.

 courtesy of the hopeless housewife